 For younger savers, it’s important to view your pension as a long-term investment.
 Don’t panic if the value has fallen – it has plenty of time to recover from the impact of the pandemic.

 You might have bigger questions if you’re nearing the end of your career.
 But it’s still important to keep a cool head.
 Through a process called ‘lifestyling’, pension providers often move your money into less risky assets as you get older.
 So the hit from turbulent stock markets may not be as bad as you fear.

-The pandemic has provided an opportunity to review your pension savings and prepare them for any future turbulence.
+The pandemic provided people with an opportunity to review their pension savings and prepare them for any future turbulence.

-If you were furloughed or forced to change jobs, it may have been tempting to forget about pensions for the time being.
+If you were furloughed or forced to change jobs with a lower income, it may have been tempting to forget about pensions.
 Yet doing so will only harm your finances in later life.
 Keep contributing to your pension unless you really can’t afford to.
 Getting into the habit at an early age should leave you with a sizeable retirement pot.

 It’s worth sounding out a financial adviser before changing any investments in your defined contribution pension.
 Lower-risk options may prove appealing in the face of market volatility, but it’s always important to look at the bigger picture too.